Frequently Asked Questions

 Q. How do I use the website?

 A. This website is designed to find pathology information fast.
-From the Home Page, you can click on the buttons on the left hand side, click on the chapters in the middle section, use the website search engines at the top or bottom of the page, or click on the banner ads.
+From the Home Page, you can click on the buttons along the top, click on the Home icon in the Header upper left, click on the chapters in the middle section, use the website search engine at the top of the page or click on the banner ads.
 Each chapter has a table of contents at the beginning composed of links.
-To get to a topic, you can click on the appropriate Table of Contents link, or you can scroll through the document.
-To get back to the top of the document, click on one of the top links.
-To find a particular word or phase on the page, use Control F in your browser.
-To go back to a prior page, click on the "Back" button on your browser.
-Some clicks open a new window/page.
-To go back to the prior page, you should close this new window/page.
+To get to a topic, you can click on the appropriate Table of Contents link.
+To find a particular word or phrase on a page, use Control F in your browser.
+Some links open a new window / page.
+To go back to the previous page, you should close this new window / page.

 Q. What type of information is available at PathologyOutlines.com?

-A. Our mission is to provide text and images that helps practicing pathologists and laboratory personnel, and we limit our website to information that supports this mission.
+A. Our mission is to provide text and images that help practicing pathologists and laboratory personnel.
+We limit our website to information that supports this mission.
 Thus, there is very little information on our website about medications, surgery or types of treatment.
-There are also many medical conditions that we do not encounter as pathologists / laboratory personnel, and these are not discussed at our website.
+There are also many medical conditions that we do not encounter as pathologists and these are not discussed at our website.

 Q. Is a user ID / password required?

-A. No. Our website is free, with no registration.
+A. No. Our website is free and requires no registration.
 There are no user IDs or passwords.
-We believe that one should not charge to access medical knowledge.
-We provide numerous links to references, and we prefer links to journals that are free full text, no registration, which are highlighted in green.
+We support free full text for medical information.
+We provide numerous links to references and we prefer links to journals that are free full text and require no registration.

 Q. A link is broken - what should I do?